vb-linux/pages/readme.md

 - build start point.
 - you can call it `void begginer friendly overlay`
-- full-featured desktop operation system for anyone.
+- full-featured desktop operation system for x86_64.
+- (possible aarch64)

 # How ?